Yoshira Cardenas Licea

 Background:

-Yoshira Cardenas Licea is an associate partner with Bellwether in the Strategic Advising practice area.
+Yoshira Cardenas Licea is an associate partner with Bellwether.
 Prior to joining Bellwether, Yoshira received her MBA from the University of Texas at Austin.
 Between her MBA years, she spent a few weeks as a summer fellow with Bellwether before serving as an Education Pioneers Fellow at Aspire Public Schools, where she created a competency model for non-teaching staff.
 Yoshira started her career as a Teach For America corps member in rural South Texas, where she spent four years as a bilingual third-grade teacher and served as grade-level leader and technology representative.
 Yoshira holds a bachelor’s degree in economics from Harvard College.

 Why I do this work: